French Living

 Guide to International Schools

-If you are moving with your family, your final destination on where you decide to live in France, may be influenced by the proximity of a good international school.
-Most international schools cater for many different nationalities…
+If you are moving with your family, where you decide to live in France, may be influenced by the proximity of a good international school.
+Most international schools cater for many different nationalities and, although…

 An Insider’s Guide to Living in the Sunny South of France